Taking you though an example proofread.

 My first queries to you might be:

-Having seen the sample, you decide to book the copy-edit/proofread.
+Having seen the sample, and how much the document could be improved even further, you decide to book the copy-edit/proofread.

 Let's get to work